hmslima/JS-Dictionar/README.md

 You don't need to be a programmer to make your own dictionary by using my software, but a very basic knowledge of HTML and CSS would allow you to customize the dictionary.

-1. Download the latest version of the English-Sambahsa dicionary in the [release page](https://github.com/hmslima/JS-Dictionar/releases).
+1. Download the latest version of the English-Sambahsa dictionary in the [release page](https://github.com/hmslima/JS-Dictionar/releases).

 2. Your dictionary must be in a text file.
 Each line of your dicionary must be in this format: